harmony-one/h/progress/rikako-hatoya.md

+2025-04-04 Fri: Watching of beating the stock market youtube video.
+Continuation of Euler summary to present as deliverables.

 2025-04-03 Thu: Continuation of research into strategies on Euler.
 Also researched on PT (Principal Token)/Pendle and Rings protocol.

 2025-04-02 Wed: Continuation with research on strategies for Euler Finance by researching through GitHub repos.
 Looked into best strategies using leverage.